 "The significance of children receiving a high-quality story book at home each month cannot be underestimated.
 It is probably the single most cost-effective strategy to support a sustainable literate home learning environment I have come across.”

-Registered children will receive a FREE BOOK through the post EVERY MONTH.
+Registered children receive a FREE BOOK through the post EVERY MONTH.
 The books will keep coming until their FIFTH BIRTHDAY.
 Click here to check your postcode and register a child.

-Canterbury Imagine also funds sessions for parents and carers to help them with reading with their children.
+Canterbury Imagine also funds and facilitates sessions for parents and carers to help them with reading with their children.

 *****Latest Book Figures

-We have also had a total of 398 'graduates' - children who have had their 5th birthday and graduated from us!
+We also have around 1,500 'graduates' - children who have had their 5th birthday and graduated from us!

-There are also 231 children in the Canterbury catchment area (in Little Horton ward) who are now part of the Better Start Bradford scheme, which was set up after the success of Canterbury Imagine.
+There are now more than 300 children in the Canterbury catchment area (in Little Horton ward) receiving free books as part of the Better Start Bradford scheme, which was set up after the success of Canterbury Imagine.